 I’m a researcher and writer based at Newcastle University.
-Over time, my academic work has moved across and between political economies of care, labour, migration, and documentary performance.
+Over time, my academic work has moved across and between social and political economies of care, labour, migration, and documentary performance.

-I’m currently working through three sites or case studies responding to crisis in elder care: outsourcing, automation, and elimination.
+I’m currently working through three responses to our collective crisis in elder care: outsourcing, automation, and elimination.

 I’ve recently finished co-directing a documentary film – City of Long Stay – which exmaines the outsourcing and migration of people living with dementia from Europe and North America to Thailand for care.
-The work’s underscoring research has been the subject of media attention, which can be checked out in The Guardian, The Economist, and elsewhere.
+The work’s underscoring research has been reported in The Guardian, The Economist, and elsewhere.

 I’ve published in journals such as Society & Space, Antipode, cultural geographies, Transactions, Annals, and elsewhere.
 With Geraldine Pratt, I co-authored Migration in Performance: Crossing the Colonial Present, a monograph exploring the use of documentary theatre to circulate stories of the violence associated with labour migration and entwined colonialisms between Canada and the Philippines.